Fit for a King

 Story

 Some homes are listings.
-Others are legends.
-At 485 W Matheson Drive in Key Biscayne, Miami history, presidential prestige, cinematic glamour, and serious waterfront luxury come together in one jaw-dropping estate.
-Listed for $237 million by Jill Eber and Judy Zeder of The Jills Zeder Group, this private bayfront compound is one of the most significant estates ever brought to market in South Florida.
+Others become part of Miami’s legacy.
+At 485 W Matheson Drive in Key Biscayne, presidential history, cinematic glamour, and extraordinary waterfront living converge within one of the most iconic estates ever offered in South Florida.
+Listed for $237 million by Jill Eber and Judy Zeder of The Jills Zeder Group, the private bayfront compound represents a rare combination of scale, privacy, and cultural significance.

-Set on approximately 2.38 acres with an extraordinary 862 feet of direct Biscayne Bay frontage, the estate delivers unobstructed views of the downtown Miami skyline and a level of privacy that feels almost impossible to recreate today.
-Hidden behind lush tropical landscaping and secured within one of Miami’s most exclusive waterfront enclaves, the property exists in a category entirely of its own.
+Positioned on approximately 2.38 acres with an extraordinary 862 feet of direct Biscayne Bay frontage, the estate captures sweeping views of the downtown Miami skyline while offering a level of seclusion rarely found in today’s luxury market.
+Hidden behind lush tropical landscaping within one of Miami’s most prestigious waterfront enclaves, the property feels less like a residence and more like a private world of its own.

-Originally acquired by President Richard Nixon in 1969, the estate became known as his private presidential retreat, later nicknamed the Winter White House.
-Over the years, world leaders, political figures, celebrities, and influential guests passed through the property’s gates, cementing its place in Miami history.
+Spanning roughly 13,000 square feet, the estate features five bedrooms, seven bathrooms, and two half baths.
+Yet beyond its size and location, what truly sets the property apart is its history.
+Originally acquired by President Richard Nixon in 1969, the residence became known as his private presidential retreat, later earning the nickname “The Winter White House.”
+Over the years, political leaders, celebrities, and influential guests passed through the estate, cementing its place in Miami history.

 Outdoor Living Designed for Miami Luxury

-Outside, the estate transforms into pure Miami theater.
-A striking piano-shaped saltwater pool anchors the outdoor living experience, surrounded by mature palms, expansive lawns, and beautifully curated tropical landscaping.
+Outside, the estate transforms into a true Miami waterfront retreat.
+A dramatic piano-shaped saltwater pool anchors the outdoor living experience, surrounded by expansive lawns, mature palms, and beautifully curated tropical landscaping.
 More than 500 integrated landscape lights illuminate the grounds at night, creating an atmosphere that feels cinematic from every angle.

-Perhaps one of the most extraordinary features is the transformation of the former presidential helipad into a private marina capable of accommodating yachts up to approximately 200 feet.
-In a city where waterfront access defines value, this level of private docking capability places the estate among the rarest offerings not only in Miami, but in the entire United States.
+Among the estate’s most remarkable features is its private marina, created from the former presidential helipad and capable of accommodating yachts up to approximately 200 feet.
+In a city where waterfront access defines value, this level of private docking capability places the property among the rarest offerings in Miami.
+For ultra-high-net-worth buyers seeking direct bay access and a true yachting lifestyle, opportunities like this have become nearly impossible to replicate.

 The Miami Vibes Perspective